ALTIBASE/Documents/Manuals/Altibase_7.3/eng/JDBC User's Manual.md

 The following tips should be kept in mind to enhance the performance of JDBC applications.

 -   It is recommended to use the Stream or Writer object when using LOB data in JDBC applications.
-If the size of the LOB data to be used is equal to or smaller than 8192 bytes, the Lob_Cache_Threshhold connection attribute must be set to an appropriate value.
+If the size of the LOB data to be used is equal to or smaller than 8192 bytes, the Lob_Cache_Threshold connection attribute must be set to an appropriate value.
 -   It is recommended to execute one operation on one Connection object.
 For example, if a multiple number of Statement objects are created in one Connection object and their operations are executed, this can induce performance loss.
 -   It is recommended to use the Connection Pool provided by Middleware (WAS) when the Connection object is frequently created and deleted.
 This is because the cost of connecting and terminating a Connection is relatively higher than other operations.